DataDog/browser-sdk/packages/rum/README.md

 </script>
 ```

-**Notes**:

-- The `trackInteractions` parameter enables the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.
+The `trackInteractions` parameter enables the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.

-- The `window.DD_RUM` check is used to prevent issues if a loading failure occurs with the RUM SDK.
+The `window.DD_RUM` check is used to prevent issues if a loading failure occurs with the RUM Browser SDK.

 ### TypeScript